 Welcome to MACCP

-Welcome to the M.S.
-Program in Medical Anthropology & Cross-Cultural Practice.
-We are delighted that you are interested in this field and, potentially, in our program.
+Welcome to the Master of Science Program in Medical Anthropology & Cross-Cultural Practice.
+We are delighted that you are interested in this field and, potentially, in our program!

-This graduate program awarded by Boston University School of Medicine is designed to train new generations of interdisciplinary scholars and clinicians to study and engage with the growing cultural and medical pluralism that characterizes the United States, as well as other countries around the world.
+This graduate program, whose degree is awarded by Boston University School of Medicine is designed to train new generations of interdisciplinary scholars and clinicians to study and engage with the growing cultural and medical pluralism that characterizes the United States, as well as other countries around the world.
 Coursework goes into depth in both the theories and methods of medical anthropology and cross-cultural practice, while supporting students’ own research interests and career goals.

 Human experiences of affliction, suffering, and sickness are deeply influenced by the historical and cultural contexts in which they arise.
 Medical anthropology is the interdisciplinary branch of anthropology that addresses all such aspects of health, illness, and disease.
 Medical anthropology formulates and addresses both theoretical and applied problems, with the goal of conducting research that will contribute to the social sciences, and to the different domains of healthcare.
 This application of anthropology to the study of illness and health brings the field into dialogue with scholars and practitioners in the medical sciences

 Drawing on the various methods and types of data from the different branches of anthropology and other disciplines, medical anthropology examines relationships between biological and cultural factors that contribute to the epidemiology of disease.
 It explores the meanings that cultural groups assign to these experiences, along with the different healing traditions, healers, and health care practices and systems in different cultures that have arisen in response.
 Common analytical frameworks include social, cultural, political, economic, gendered, racial/ethnic, and other analytical strategies, particularly in relation to the effects of globalization.